rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/triggering-aws-ecs-deployments-via-github-codepipeline-and-ecr.md

 }
 ```

-Let's go through what we've just created.
-We start with a build spec file (which we'll look at next) that will tell CodeBuild what to do.
+Let’s go through what we’ve just created.
+We start with a build spec file (which we’ll look at next) that will tell CodeBuild what to do.
 Next, we create the CodeBuild project itself.
 We define it to be part of a CodePipeline pipeline (this affects how CodeBuild expects to receive artefacts), we provide an S3 bucket where items can be cached temporarily, then we define where our script will run.

 In our case, we go with a small general-purpose Linux build machine running a custom-built build image.
-Our build image is based on the freely-available `docker-dind` image (available from [https://hub.docker.com/_/docker](https://hub.docker.com/_/docker)) with a few more tools added in (notably Docker Compose since that's what we use to create our images).
+Our build image is based on the freely-available `docker-dind` image (available from [https://hub.docker.com/_/docker](https://hub.docker.com/_/docker)) with a few more tools added in (notably Docker Compose since that’s what we use to create our images).
 This is a Docker image that allows us to build more Docker images inside it by including the Docker server.

 Finally, we include the build spec file.
-Let's take a look at that.
+Let’s take a look at that.

 ```yaml
 version: 0.2